-IN THE COURT OF COMMON PLEAS OF MONROE COUNT?

-FORTY-THIRD JUDICIAL DISTRICT

-COMMONWEALTH OF PENNSYLVANIA
+IN THE COURT OF COMMON PLEAS OF MONROE COUNTY FORTY-THIRD JUDICIAL DISTRICT COMMONWEALTH OF PENNSYLVANIA

-JOAN SMITH, Plaintiff, NO. DR NO: cv
+JOAN SMITH, Plaintiff, - NO. DR NO. cv

-VS.

-:
+¥5.

 JOHN SMITH,

 Defendant. :

 PETITION FOR COUNSELING PURSUANT TO Pa.R.C.P.
+1920.45

-1920.45 smith, by and through her attorneys, MERWINE HANYON & KASPSZYK, LLP by Connie J.
+Petitioner, Joan Smith, by and through her attorneys, MERWINE HANYON & KASPSZYK, LLP by Connie J.